What is Concierge Medicine?

 Planning your first visit to The NY Center for the Prevention of Heart Disease

-On this page, you'll find the information you need to get started, such as a map and directions to our City office.
-To save you time, we've also included our new patient forms, which you can print out and complete prior to visiting our office.
+You'll find the information you need to get started on this page, such as a map and directions to our City office.
+To save you time, we've also included our new patient registration forms, which you can print out and complete before visiting our office.

 Preventive cardiology is the medical specialty devoted to the early diagnosis and treatment of heart disease and circulatory disorders.
 Our practice is committed to bringing the latest advances in the field to you.
 In particular, finding and preventing cardiovascular disease before a heart attack or stroke is one of the major goals of this office.
 The latest in vascular imaging techniques and advanced cholesterol analysis is available through the office.